-(c) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
-Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted.

-- (d) An amount sufficient which, when added to an employee's temporary disability indemnity received under Worker's Compensation, will result in a payment to the employee not more than the employee's regular salary. - (e) An amount sufficient which, when added to an employee's disability benefits received under the State Disability Insurance programs (if applicable), will result in a payment to the employee not more than the employee's regular salary. - (f) Employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to bond with a newborn, or a child placed with the employee for adoption or foster care. - (g) San Joaquin County will comply with applicable state and federal laws regarding the use of sick leave, including, but not limited to, CA Labor Code Section 233 the Kin Care Law, and Labor Code Section 246.5 Healthy Workplace Healthy Family Act of 2014 (HWHFA), maintaining all rights and provisions that are permitted by the Labor Code.
+- (c) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
+Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted. - (d) An amount sufficient which, when added to an employee's temporary disability indemnity received under Worker's Compensation, will result in a payment to the employee not more than the employee's regular salary. - (e) Employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to bond with a newborn, or a child placed with the employee for adoption or foster care. - (f) San Joaquin County will comply with applicable state and federal laws regarding the use of sick leave, including but not limited to, CA Labor Code Section 233 the Kin Care Law, and Labor Code Section 246.5 Healthy Workplace Healthy Family Act oF 2014 (HWHFA), maintaining all rights and provisions that are permitted by the Labor Code.